brodycj/cordova-sqlite-ext/README.md

 The cause of this issue remains unknown.
 Of interest: [android / platform_external_sqlite commit d4f30d0d15](https://github.com/android/platform_external_sqlite/commit/d4f30d0d1544f8967ee5763c4a1680cb0553039f) which references and includes the sqlite commit at: http://www.sqlite.org/src/info/6c4c2b7dba

-This is *not* an issue when the default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) database implementation is used, which is the case when no `androidDatabaseProvider` or `androidDatabaseImplementation` setting is used.
+This is *not* an issue when the default `android-sqlite-native-ndk-connector` database implementation is used, which is the case when no `androidDatabaseProvider` or `androidDatabaseImplementation` setting is used.

 There is an optional workaround that simply closes and reopens the database file at the end of every transaction that is committed.
 The workaround is enabled by opening the database with options as follows: